Friday January 3, 2020

 In your contract with your builder, there will be a list of items included in the construction.
 Some of these might be landscaping, interior finishes (what type of flooring, countertops, appliances, fixtures, etc.) and exterior finishes (such as siding, roofing and paving) will be part of the construction process.

-Make sure you and your contractor see all of these things in the same light and are in total agreement as to what they will consist of and what they will cost.
-If there are any changes, the contractor must call you and let you know what the changes are and what the new cost, if any, will be.
+Make sure you and the builder see all of these things in the same light and are in total agreement as to what they will consist of and that you understand the total cost of construction.
+If there are any changes along the way, the builder representative must contact you and let you know what the changes are and what the new cost, if any, will be.
 All of this should be written in the contract and signed off on.

-Most new-construction homes come with at least one type of warranty to protect the homeowner in case of a mishap during construction.
+Most new-construction homes come with at least one type of warranty to protect the homeowner after construction has been completed.
 There will be a short-term warranty for this and a long-term warranty for the structure itself.
-Ask the builder exactly what the warranties include and for how long they are valid.
+Ask the your representative exactly what the warranties include and for how long they are valid.
 Of course, you can always purchase a home warranty on your own, but your builder should cover you in some way for several years after construction.

 Homeowner Association (HOA) Documents